Scottish Budget: draft budget 2018-2019

 The implementation of the Scottish Trauma Network has begun with £5 million already allocated in 2017-18 to enhance trauma services across Scotland.
 The steering group is expected to complete a national trauma network implementation plan, phased over five years, by the end of 2017.
 Further funding of £10 million will be made available in 2018-19, to continue to implement the plan and enhance the Trauma Network further.

-We will continue to progress implementation of our commitment to
+We will continue to progress implementation of our commitment to increase access

 to life-changing technology for people living with Type 1 diabetes.
 We will invest